-Many New Orleanians have fried fish on the brain during the Lenten season.
-We're branching outside of the Lenten fish frys in search of some mouthwatering fried catfish.
+Many New Orleanians love their fried catfish and while abundant during the Lenten season, there are several restaurants that serve it year round.
 Here are some restaurants around the New Orleans area you can count on to serve a good plate of fried fish.

 Joey K's Restaurant & Bar